EvanCooper9/weather_sms/README.md

 ```

 Finally, simply run `weather_sms.js` with `node`.
 To specify the port for the incoming server, set the `PORT` environment variable.
 Without this, port 3000 is used as default.
+I personally use `screen` to detach the porcess from the shell in order to run the program forever.
 ```
 node weather_sms.js
 > weather_sms server listening on 3000